 The Bowles Center for Alcohol Studies was founded in 1970 through the efforts of John A. Ewing, M.D., who served as its first director, and .
-Their vision and commitment, along with that of Representative Sam Johnson, led the Bowles Center and the state of North Carolina to the forefront of research into the causes of alcoholism, the search for its prevention, better treatment, and cure.
+Their vision and commitment, along with that of Representative Sam Johnson, led the Bowles Center and the state of North Carolina to the forefront of research into the causes of alcohol use disorder and the search for its prevention, better treatment, and cure.

-Skipper Bowles realized the importance of alcoholism research and believed that this disease had its roots in the complex workings of the human brain and genetics.
+Skipper Bowles realized the importance of alcohol abuse research and believed that this disease had its roots in the complex workings of the human brain and genetics.
 Time, research and financial support have shown that Bowles was right.
-Since 1994, under the direction of Fulton T. Crews, Ph.D., the Center is now internationally recognized as a leader in the field of alcoholism and addiction medicine.

 Dr. Fulton T. Crews assumed leadership of the BCAS in the fall of 1994.
 In December 1997, the BCAS received a 5-year National Institutes of Health (NIH) / National Institute of Alcohol Abuse and Alcoholism (NIAAA)-funded ARC Grant, the first to be awarded in North Carolina.
 The UNC-ARC Grant, under the leadership of Dr. Crews, has facilitated the operations and enhanced the stature of the BCAS, and dramatically increased scholarly and educational activities, collaboration, sharing and integration of state-of-the-art methods among investigators for more than 25 years.